joelouthan/Theologicus/src/expositors-academy/01-the-history-of-preaching/0101-the-history-of-preaching-in-the-Old-Testament.md

 ### God proclaims his name

 >Exodus 33:19-23 (CSB) He said, “I will cause all my goodness to pass in front of you, and I will proclaim the name ‘the LORD’ before you.
 I will be gracious to whom I will be gracious, and I will have compassion on whom I will have compassion.”But he added, “You cannot see my face, for humans cannot see me and live.”The LORD said, “Here is a place near me.
-You are to stand on the rock,and when my glory passes by, I will put you in the crevice of the rock and cover you with my hand until I have passed by.Then I will take my hand away, and you will see my back, but my face will not be seen.”
+You are to stand on the rock,and when my glory passes by, I will put you in the crevice of the rock and cover you with my hand until I have passed by.
+Then I will take my hand away, and you will see my back, but my face will not be seen.”

 ### God preaches who he is